 It’s also a time in the year when players and staff of the Kings stand united behind the Pope family and young Charlie Pope to share their support of a radiant five-year-old boy who has shown character and strength in battling through hydrocephalus, an excess accumulation of cerebrospinal fluid within cavities in the brain.

-Charlie does as many five-year-olds do.
-He just started kindergarten, he’s playing T-ball, and as Jen Pope, the Kings’ Vice President, Community Relations and Kings Care Foundation, says, “he’s just running around, a happy little guy.”
+Charlie, who just started playing T-ball, does as many five-year-olds do.
+His mom, Jen Pope, the Kings’ Vice President, Community Relations and Kings Care Foundation, says, “he’s just running around, a happy little guy.”

 He’s also taking part in physical therapy, occupational therapy and speech therapy, but those who know Charlie well take pride in how a lifestyle that includes MRIs, surgeries, and frequent doctors visits is able to exude the same disposition of other kids his age.

 “I think he shows that, especially at events like this,” Alec Martinez said.
 “He’s very talkative, he’s fun to be around, he’s a kid that you can tell genuinely loves life, so I think that’s pretty easy to support and it draws you to him, big time.”